|APS||800nm(can be customized)|

 Molybdenum bisulphide is used as a lubricating additive.
 Other uses of molybdenum include catalysts for the oil industry, inks for circuits, pigments, and electrodes.

 Although it is toxic in anything that is not a small amount, molybdenum is an essential element for animals and plants.

 There are about 50 different enzymes used by plants and animals that contain molybdenum.
 One of these is nitrogenase, which is found in nitrogen-fixing bacteria that make nitrogen available to plants.
 Legumes have radical nodules that contain these nitrogen-fixing bacteria.

 The main molybdenum ore is molybdenite (molybdenum disulfide).
 It is processed by roasting to form molybdenum oxide and then reduced to metal.
 The main mining areas are located in the United States, China, Chile, and Peru.
-A part of molybdenum is obtained as a by-product of tungsten and copper production.
-The world production is around 200,000 tons per year.
+A part of molybdenum is obtained as a byproduct of tungsten and copper production.
+World production is around 200,000 tons per year.